 Saudi Arabia: Release Women’s Human Rights Defenders Immediately!

-It’s been over 100 days since the detention of prominent women’s rights activists and leading campaigners for the lifting of the driving ban, Loujain al-Hathloul, Iman al-Nafjan, and Aziza al-Yousef , who were among a group of Saudi Arabian women’s human rights defenders that were arrested in a sweeping wave of arrests.
+It’s been months since the detention of prominent women’s rights activists and leading campaigners for the lifting of the driving ban, Loujain al-Hathloul, Iman al-Nafjan, and Aziza al-Yousef , who were among a group of Saudi Arabian women’s human rights defenders that were arrested in a sweeping wave of arrests.
 Since the start of the wave of recent arrests in May, two other women human rights defenders Samar Badawi and Nassima al-Sada were detained.
 All female activists continue to be detained without charge.
+Amnesty International has received reports of torture and sexual harassment of detained activists in Dhahban prison, where all the women human rights defenders are currently detained.

 Official statements in state media accused Loujain al-Hathloul, Iman al-Nafjan and Aziza al-Youssef of forming a “cell,” posing a threat to state security for their “contact with foreign entities with the aim of undermining the country’s stability and social fabric.”
 A related hashtag describing them as “Agents of Embassies”, along with a graphic showing the six activists’ faces, have also been circulating on social media and Saudi Arabian print and broadcast media.
 Amnesty International is concerned that if charged, the activists could face up to 20 years in prison.
 Now is the time to take action and defend these brave activists, who are some of the most prominent heroines of the human rights movement in Saudi Arabia.